DeckieHQ/api/README.md

     make up

-In background:
+## Run the job worker in production mode

+    make worker

+## Run the whole stack in production mode

     make detach

+> This will run both the API and the job worker inside their own container.

-To stop and clean everything after running the API in foreground:
+To stop and clean everything after running the whole stack in background:

     make clean

 ## Open a shell in the development environment: